payu-org/payu/docs/source/usage.rst

 reason need to stop a run after the current run has completed create a file called ``stop_run`` in the control directory.

-It is possible to require that a run reproduce an existing run using the ``-r``
+It is possible to require that a run reproduce an existing run using the ``-r/--reproduce`` flag:
-flag:

   payu run -r